[[ row[result_col_index]["logo_text"] ]]

 - they give you and your loved ones entire peace of mind regarding how things will be handled;

-- you will take the pressure off your children, step-children, family relatives when the times come, financially but also emotionally;
+- you will take the pressure off your children, step-children, or other relatives when the time comes - financially but also emotionally;

 - you will have things organized the way you want (cremation, eco-funeral, religious or non-religious funeral, etc.);

-- they protect you against inflation in case funeral costs increase;
+- funeral plans protect you against inflation in case funeral costs increase;

-- pre-paid plans can become very advantageous if you are moving in a really expensive place such as London, where burial plot cost can cost as much as £10,000 and funeral directors charge high fees for their services.
+- pre-paid plans can become very advantageous if you live in a really expensive place such as London, where a burial plot cost can cost as much as £10,000 and funeral directors charge high fees for their services.

-Getting a pre-paid funeral plans are generally marketed to the over-50s and can also be worth it for those suffering from serious medical conditions or having a risky life through your job or living conditions.
-However, anyone aged of 18 or over can apply to a pre-paid funeral plans.
+Pre-paid funeral plans are generally marketed to the over-50s and can also be worth it for those suffering from serious medical conditions or who take high risks at work.
+However, anyone aged of 18 or over can apply to a pre-paid funeral plan.

-They are 3 main different ways to pay for your pre-paid funeral plan:
+They are three different ways to pay for your pre-paid funeral plan:

-- you can pay in full at the time of purchase.
+- Lump sum: you can pay in full at the time of purchase.
 This is a popular option for those who have the money available.
-It lets you avoid inflation, and take the financial pressure of your family with left-to-pay monthly installments.
-You do not to have the total sum saved on an account though;
+It lets you avoid inflation, and takes the financial pressure off your family right from the start.

-- you can pay monthly, over 12 months.
-This is a good in-between option as it will allow you to decrease risk of funeral cost inflation but the monthly payments are more affordable than a lump sum.
+- Monthly, over 12 months.
+This is a good in-between option as it will allow you to decrease the risk of funeral cost inflation but the monthly payments are more affordable than a lump sum.
 However, if you die before the whole sum is paid off, your family will have to find the remaining balance.

-- you can spread the total funeral cost over several years (starting with just two years, but can extend up to 30 years) to benefit from monthly premiums starting at only a few pounds per month.
+- Spread the total cost over several years (starting with just two years, but can extend up to 30 years).
+These monthly premiums are very affordable, starting at only a few pounds per month.
 However, your loved ones might have to pay remaining installments, and the cost will typically be 10% higher than with a lump sum or twelve-month plan.